wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 The state of who owns the respective territory is also taken into account, in addition to the current phase of the game.

 Output: A yes/no answer whether the armies were placed successfully; an exception if they were not able to be placed successfully (i.e. another player owns the territory).
+Additionally, we care about if the territory was updated correctly - this means claiming in the scramble phase, or just ensuring the army count was updated.

 ## BVA Step 2
 Input: